-- the inclusion of educational areas and educational fields into basic education at stage 1 (grades 1 to 5) and stage 2 (grades 6 to 9) - the minimum time allotment for each educational area (educational field) at the relevant stage of basic education - inclusion and realization of cross-curricular subjects for all students at the relevant level - the unallocated time allotment - the total mandatory time allotment for stages 1 and 2 of basic education - notes on educational areas (educational fields) in the FCT
+- the inclusion of educational areas and educational fields into basic education at Stage 1 (grades 1 to 5) and Stage 2 (grades 6 to 9) - the minimum time allotment for each educational area (educational field) at the relevant stage of basic education - inclusion and realization of cross-curricular subjects for all students at the relevant level - the available time allotment - the total mandatory time allotment for Stages 1 and 2 of basic education - notes on educational areas (educational fields) in the FCT

-The FCT establishes a total mandatory time allotment of 118 hours11 for stage 1 of basic education and 122 hours^{12,13} for stage 2 of basic education.
-The total mandatory time allotment contained in the FCT represents the maximum mandatory weekly time allotment14 at the relevant stage of basic education15.
+The FCT establishes a total mandatory time allotment of 118 hours12 for Stage 1 of basic education and 122 hours^{13,14} for Stage 2 of basic education.
+The total mandatory time allotment contained in the FCT represents the maximum mandatory weekly time allotment15 at the relevant stage of basic education16.